David Huffman

 David Oliver Huffman (May 10, 1945 – February 27, 1985) was an American actor and producer.

 Personal life

 Huffman was born on May 10, 1945, in Berwyn, Illinois, to Clarence and Opal Huffman (née Dippel).

 Huffman married casting director Phyllis Huffman (nee Grennan) in 1967, whom he had met as a student at Webster University in St. Louis, Missouri.
 The couple had two sons and remained married until Huffman's death in 1985.

-Huffman was an avid sailer, recreational painter, and country‐and‐western guitarist.
+Huffman was an avid sailor, recreational painter, and country‐and‐western guitarist.

 Murder

-On the morning of February 27, 16-year-old Genaro Samano Villanueva, was taken into San Diego police custody after attempting to steal a radio from a car near his home.
+On the morning of February 27, 1985, 16-year-old Genaro Samano Villanueva was taken into San Diego police custody after attempting to steal a radio from a car near his home.
 Released into the custody of his high school vice principal, Villanueva left school and went to Balboa Park.
 There he was spotted by Canadian tourist Jack Beamer prowling around inside the motor home of Beamer's friends.
 After Beamer accosted him, Villanueva fled the scene.